alxv/medocker/README.md

 ## Documentation

 Handwritten documents must be digitised to improve storage, access, search, and analysis.
 Prior to the deep learning revolution, there was no clear path to achieve such a goal in a scalable manner.
 Because of the variability of handwriting, automatic text detection and segmentation can be error-prone and frequently require custom preprocessing.

+Recent Deep Learning advances, such as the introduction of transformer architectures, have accelerated our progress in handwritten text recognition.
+Recognizing handwritten text is referred to as Intelligent Character Recognition (ICR) because the algorithms required to solve ICR require significantly more intelligence than solving generic OCR.

 ## Deployment